 Popular Home Styles

 Don’t look for single family homes here, because there aren’t any.
 Construction of homes in the neighborhood began in the 1990s and continues to this day in medium to large size condominium and apartment buildings.

 The T-Third streetcar runs north/south through the neighborhood on 3rd Street (not to be confused with the eponymous avenue on the other side of town!) and the flat, central location makes walking and biking popular.
 Caltrain has a large station at 4th & King that is also served by numerous Muni bus lines and several light-rail lines.

-Mission Bay is a master-planned neighborhood, which means that every lot had an approved purpose before groundbreaking took place on the first lot.
-At the north end of the neighborhood, AT&T Park, home of the SF Giants, brings thousands to the area 81 days a year (and more during the playoffs!).
-A bit further south, the Warriors are building their new stadium, scheduled to open in 2019.
+The neighborhood is a master-planned neighborhood, which means that every lot had an approved purpose before groundbreaking took place on the first lot.
+At the north end of the neighborhood, Oracle Park, home of the SF Giants, brings thousands to the area 81 days a year (and more during the playoffs!).
+A bit further south, the Warriors have their city home at the Chase Center.

-Mission Bay has some of the sunniest weather in San Francisco, which makes it easier to enjoy the neighborhood’s immense open spaces.
-Mission Bay is home to over 45 acres of open space, including trail networks that connect with both Marin County to the north and San Mateo County to the south.
+Known for some of the sunniest weather in San Francisco, which makes it easy to enjoy the neighborhood’s immense open spaces.
+The neighborhood is home to over 45 acres of open space, including trail networks that connect with both Marin County to the north and San Mateo County to the south.